 In 1994 there were major developments for law practitioners, as it was established the Mozambican Bar Association by Law 7/94 of 14 September to regulate the profession of lawyers and the creation of IPAJ to guarantee legal assistance and access to justice to those citizens without means.
 The IPAJ (Institito de Patrocínio e Assistência Jurídica) is structured under the Ministry of Justice.

+Since 2009, there is a new law n° 28/09, of 29 September regulating the profession of Lawyers, which revoked the previous regulation of Law n° 7/94, of 14 September.
 Nowadays lawyers are legally qualified individuals who are members of the Mozambique Bar Association.
-To be admitted to the Mozambique Bar Association law graduates need to go through a two-year internship with a practising lawyer.
+To be admitted to the Mozambique Bar Association law graduates need to go through a two-year internship with a practicing lawyer.
 After that, they perform a National Exam to be admitted at the Bar Association as a Lawyer.

+Judicial courts in Mozambique have professional judges and elected judges.
 Professional judges should have a degree in law and legal training provided since 1999 by the Centre for Legal and Judicial Training (CEJJ).
 Elected judges are elected community members who represent citizens in the courts.

-Elected judges should be proposed by social, cultural, civic and professional organizations and associations.
+The President of the Republic nominates the President and Vice-President of the Supreme Court, after consultation with the Higher Council of the Judiciary, the President of the Administrative Court, and the President of the Constitutional Council.
+These nominations need to be ratified by the Parliament.
+Elected judges should be proposed by social, cultural, civic, and professional organizations and associations.
 On the other hand, it is the Parliament who should organize the election of judges to the higher courts.
 Elected judges can participate in first instance trials but cannot conduct any interpretation of the law.
 They can only decide on factual matters only grounds of common sense and equality.

-5. Other Resources for legal research
+7. Other Resources for Legal Research

 In the absence of a prolific Mozambican legal publisher, this section gives an indication of some online publishers/bookshops where researchers can find and order books about Mozambique in Portuguese:

-- Coimbra Editora
+- Coimbra Editora Plural Editores